purpleidea/purpleidea.com/content/blog/2013/12/09/vagrant-on-fedora-with-libvirt.md

 First we'll need to install a special <a href="https://github.com/sciurus/vagrant-mutate">Vagrant plugin</a>:
 ```
-<code>$ sudo yum install qemu-img # depends on this</code><code>
+$ sudo yum install qemu-img # depends on this
-$ vagrant plugin install vagrant-mutate</code>
+$ vagrant plugin install vagrant-mutate
 ```
 <em>EDIT</em>: Note that there is a <a href="https://github.com/sciurus/vagrant-mutate/issues/37">bug</a> on Fedora 20 that breaks mutate!
-Feel free to skip over the mutate steps below on Fedora, and use <a href="https://download.gluster.org/pub/gluster/purpleidea/vagrant/centos-6.box">this</a> image instead.
+Feel free to skip over the mutate steps below on Fedora, and use <a href="https://dl.fedoraproject.org/pub/alt/purpleidea/vagrant/centos-6/centos-6.box">this</a> image instead.
 You can install it with:
 ```
-$ vagrant box add centos-6 https://download.gluster.org/pub/gluster/purpleidea/vagrant/centos-6.box --provider=libvirt
+$ vagrant box add centos-6 https://dl.fedoraproject.org/pub/alt/purpleidea/vagrant/centos-6/centos-6.box --provider=libvirt
 ```
 You'll have to replace the <em>precise32</em> name in the below <em>Vagrantfile</em> with <em>centos-6</em>.